Kaye Webb

 Kathleen ("Kaye") Webb MBE (26 January 1914 – 16 January 1996), was a British editor and publisher.
-She was a recipient of the Eleanor Farjeon Award.
+She has been called an "enormously influential children's editor" and "brilliant as an innovator of highly successful marketing strategies".
+She was awarded the Eleanor Farjeon Award in 1970.

 Early life and education

 Kathleen Webb was born in Chiswick, London, in 1914, the second of three children of Arthur Webb, a journalist, and Ann (née Stevens), a film and theatre critic.
 Her paternal great-great-grandfather was W. G. (William George) Webb, publisher of toy theatres in the Victorian era.

 Webb was educated first at a dame school, then at Hornsey High School, and then, in 1926, aged twelve, started boarding at Ashburton School, Ashburton, Devon, where her older brother was already a student.
 Webb herself described her time there as "bullied, miserable, had jaundice", but was inspired and encouraged by the teacher of English, Ben R. Gibbs, author of textbooks about literature and history.

 She left the school in 1930, and although Gibbs had suggested that she go on to university, she was sent by her parents to stay with a family in Bruges, Belgium, to be "finished".